 Woodstock Park for little kids

-My nearly three-year-old loved this park.
-She spent forever relaxing on one of the big platform swings in the shade.
-The cute ocean-themed play structure was also exciting for her, with thrilling big and small slides and plenty of visual stimulation and little nooks to enliven her imagination.
+My five-year-old has loved this park since she was two.
+She always loves to spend forever relaxing on one of the big platform swings in the shade.
+The cute ocean-themed play structure was also exciting for her, with thrilling big and small slides and plenty of visual stimulation, and little nooks to enliven her imagination.
 Happily, the zipline is also approachable to little kids, with a solid seat and not-too-high profile.
-So she was also able to zip along like her big brother without feeling left out.
-This may not look like a toddler or little kid-friendly playground, we found it very engaging for the under-five set.
+So she is also able to zip along like her big brothers without feeling left out.
+This may not look like a toddler or little kid-friendly playground, we found it very engaging for the five and under set.

 If you have littles under two, there’s also a little kid playground down at the back end of the park past the grassy field.
 Sadly my spirited little girl did not want to even go near the “baby kid park”, which she made abundantly clear at a very high volume (hence no pictures, sorry!).
 But from what I could tell at a distance, it’s a cute little structure with smaller slides and climbing areas.